miraisolutions/MiraiLabs/from-prototype-to-production/step-by-step.md

 Create a remote repository `vbzdelays` on GitHub for your `<USERNAME>`, refusing to create initial files but copying the `.git` URL of the form `https://github.com/<USERNAME>/vbzdelays.git`.

-From the shell, set the remote repo for the local one created above
+From the shell, set the remote repository for the local version of  `vbzdelays` .

 ``` bash
 git remote add origin https://github.com/<USERNAME>/vbzdelays.git